 The largest upfront cost of undergrounding is the removal of existing overhead infrastructure and installation of equivalent underground infrastructure.
-Western Power uses a direct burial system to place power cables underground, mostly through trenching, although in some areas boring has been used.
+Western Power uses a direct burial system to place power cables underground, mostly through directional drilling.
 The other costs listed above, such as the costs of service connections to residences, can also be substantial in some cases.

 The construction of underground distribution systems tends to be more expensive than overhead distribution systems.
-In the US, cost data for electricity utilities indicates that the cost of underground construction can be five to ten times more expensive than overhead construction.27
+In the US, cost data for electricity utilities indicates that the cost of underground construction can be five to ten times more expensive than overhead construction.